Cabal (video game): Gameplay

-Ports and related releases
+Ports

-Cabal was ported to several home computers of the era, including the DOS computers, Amstrad CPC, Commodore 64, ZX Spectrum, Atari ST and Amiga.
+Cabal was ported to multiple computers, including IBM PC compatibles, Amstrad CPC, Commodore 64, ZX Spectrum, Atari ST, and Amiga.
 It was also ported to the Nintendo Entertainment System console by Rare.
-A version for the Atari Lynx was previewed and even slated to be published in April 1992, but it was never released by Fabtek.
+A version for the Atari Lynx was previewed and even slated to be published in April 1992, but was never released by Fabtek.

-When converting the game to the Nintendo Entertainment System, Rare were given a Cabal cabinet but did not have access to the game's source code, so they had to play the game over and over and redraw the graphics from memory.
+When converting the game to the Nintendo Entertainment System, Rare was given a Cabal cabinet but did not have access to the game's source code, so they had to play the game over and over and redraw the graphics from memory.
 To accommodate the many layers and sprites of the arcade game, programmer Anthony Ball used a common coding trick: swapping sprites from left to right every other frame.
 This has the negative side effect of causing the sprites to flicker when they reach the console's limit of eight per line, but Ball, like many programmers of the era, found this an acceptable trade-off for including all the game's content, and in a 2016 interview he said he is happy with the quality of the conversion.

-Cabal was followed in 1990 by Blood Bros., though the sequel had a western theme as opposed to Cabal's Vietnam-era theme.

-Reception and legacy
+Reception

-In Japan, Game Machine listed Cabal on their November 1, 1988, issue as being the eighth most-successful table arcade unit of the month.
+In Japan, Game Machine listed Cabal as the eighth most successful table arcade unit of October 1988.

 The arcade version was reviewed by Clare Edgeley in Computer and Video Games magazine.
 She gave it a positive review, while comparing it favorably with Operation Wolf (1987) and Combat School (1987).
 Nick Kelly of Commodore User rated Cabal seven out of ten, comparing it favorably with Gryzor (1987) and Devastators (1988).

-The ZX Spectrum version won the award for best advert of the year according to the readers of Crash.
+The ZX Spectrum version won the award for best advert of the year, according to the readers of Crash.

+Legacy

-The game's success inspired many "Cabal clones," such as NAM-1975 (1990) and Wild Guns (1994).
+The game's success inspired many Cabal clones, such as NAM-1975 (1990) and Wild Guns (1994).

+Cabal was followed in 1990 by Blood Bros. with a western theme.